xma711/notebook/software_engineering/git/README.md

 A source-code versioning software, similar to subversion.

-Unlike svn, git is a distributed versioning software, meaning everyone can have different commits at their local repo.
+Unlike SVN, git is a distributed versioning software, meaning everyone can have different commits at their local repo.

-With git, one is commiting changes to the local repo.
+With git, one is committing changes to the local repo.

-But if the local repo has linked to a remote repo such as github, then one can push the changes to the remote repo.
+But if the local repo has linked to a remote repo such as GitHub, then one can push the changes to the remote repo.

-What is doing i believe is alway merging.
+What is doing i believe is always merging.

-When one pull a brancn from a remote repo to a local branch, there is a merge.
+When one pull a branch from a remote repo to a local branch, there is a merge.

 When one push a local branch to a remote branch, there is a merge.